-Qualifications: All Adoption Social Workers are professionally qualified (Diploma in Social Work/CQSW), are registered with Social Work England and all have a minimum of three years' post qualification experience.
+Qualifications: All Adoption Social Workers are professionally qualified (Diploma in Social Work/CQSW/BA Social Work), are registered with Social Work England and all but 2 members of the team have a minimum of three years' post qualification experience.
+The 2 members who do not have minimum experience are supervised by the Team Manager and mentored by the Assistant Team Manager.
 Some also have a post-qualifying award and/or are trained in Theraplay, Dyadic Development Psychotherapy (DPP) and Solihull Programme.

-All Adoption Service staff including the Social Care Assistant are subject to the Together for Children Sunderland's policy on recruitment, staffing, equal opportunities and discipline.
+All Adoption Service staff are subject to the Together for Children Sunderland's policy on recruitment, staffing, equal opportunities, and discipline.
 All staff, including administration staff are subject to enhanced DBS checks.